MaximumCrash/blackgamedevs_v2/.github/ISSUE_TEMPLATE/add-a-new-company.md

 ---
 name: Add a New Company
 about: Template for a new company entry
-title: 'BGD New Company: COMPANY NAME'
+title: "BGD New Company: COMPANY NAME"
 labels: New Entry
-assignees: ''
+assignees: ""
 ---

 ---

-isCompany: true
+## isCompany: true
----

 # COMPANY NAME